Mesa Community Action Network (MesaCAN)

 From 9:30 – 10:00 am on Fridays is when we take calls for utility assistance.
 While there are more funds available for utilities, there is limited available staff to handle the appointments allowed during the half-an-hour call-in period.

 If you have not been previously assisted with utilities at MesaCAN, you can walk-in between 8 and 10 am (NOTE: WALK-INS ARE TEMPORARILY HALTED DUE TO COVID-19).
 Make sure you have all of the required documents to show eligibility for assistance; one of the most important qualifiers is that you must be a Mesa resident.
 Please remember, this also depends on the availability of staff and as well as funds.
 Please be accepting that we can’t take care of everyone who attempts to call in.

 Several other programs operated by A New Leaf provide services at the MesaCAN location, including:

-A New Leaf’s Assets to Opportunity program is a matched savings program, matching each dollar a student saves.
+Individual Development Account Program is a matched savings program, matching each dollar a student save with $8.

 A New Leaf’s Workforce Services program helps all job seekers, including those recovering from a crisis situation, secure employment or create a plan for more stable employment.